 So David Molineux, a sixth grader who lived four houses down, let Brian play street hockey with them.
-He wasn’t great at it, but wasn’t the liability he’d expected himself to be.
-He only played goalie.
-He didn’t stop every goal but there were a few he sent flying back, a tennis ball into the myrtle or gnome garden on someone’s front lawn.
+He wasn’t great, but also wasn’t the liability he expected himself to be.
+He played goalie.
+He didn’t stop every goal but there were a few shots he sent flying back, a tennis ball into the myrtle or gnome garden on a front lawn.

-By the time the sun started going down he was starting to really get the hang of it.
-He was sweaty, and he was tired, but he felt like with some more practice he might really fit in with the rest of them.
-Even if they only wanted to play with Tony, and not him at all.
-Even if they acted more like babysitters than playmates, babysitters who called him names like The Great and Terrible Pee Boy.
+By the time the sun started going down he was really getting the hang of it.
+He was sweaty and tired, but he felt with more practice he might really fit in with the rest of them.
+Even if they only wanted to play with Tony, not him at all.
+Even if they acted more like babysitters than playmates, babysitters who called him The Great and Terrible Pee Boy.

 Brian came back in through the garage when it was dark, sweaty and with an ache in his lower back.
 He tore off his elbow and knee pads and ran to tell Tony how he’d done.
 The door was locked.
 There was no light coming from underneath.
 Brian put his ear to the door and listened.
 He heard intermittent scratching and shallow breathing.

-When his mother came home later with some leftovers from her job, she put them on the table and Brian quickly ate all of his portion.
-Meatloaf, with reheated gelatinous ketchup glazed over the top.
+When his mom came home later with some leftovers from her job, she put them on the table.
+Brian quickly ate his portion.
+Meatloaf, with reheated ketchup glazed over the top.

 “Can I have Tony’s too?”

 “No, he needs to eat that.
 Where is he?”